 All of the notes are compiled in one place for each course.

-The iTunes U app lets students enroll in a course and download all of the materials they need when they are connected to Wi-Fi — which means learning and studying can happen anywhere, at anytime with just an iPad.
+The iTunes U app lets students enrol in a course and download all of the materials they need when they are connected to Wi-Fi — which means learning and studying can happen anywhere, at any time, with just an iPad.

 No matter where in the world you teach, or what grade level, iTunes U courses let you teach a topic the way you know works best for your students.

 To add content to your course, start by creating a post.
 It can be just a